-Nuclear fission is the splitting up of large and unstable nuclei into smaller nuclei.
+Nuclear fission involves splitting large and unstable nuclei into smaller ones.
 This process releases a lot of energy.
 There are two main ways that nuclear fission can take place:

 In a nuclear reactor, we use neutrons to start the process, because spontaneous fission is extremely rare.
 Let’s break down how the process works: